RichieSams/fxt/README.md

 # fxt

-A library for creating Fuschia Tracing System (FXT) files
+A library for creating Fuschia Tracing Format (FXT) files